woocommerce/woocommerce-blocks/assets/js/base/components/snackbar-list/README.md

 ## Design Guidelines

-The buyer notice snackbar is temporary informational UI displayed at the bottom left of store pages.
+The buyer notice snackbar is temporary informational UI displayed at the bottom of store pages.
 WooCommerce blocks, themes, and plugins all use snackbar notices to indicate the result of a successful action.

 Snackbar notices work in the same way as the NoticeBanner component, and support the same statuses and styles.